-For many companies going through a formal Enterprise Resource Planning (ERP) review is complicated, long and drawn out, and a daunting experience; from soliciting their users about what they need, to determining the best Enterprise Resource Planning (ERP) solution for their organization after talking to many ERP vendors.
+For many companies going through a formal Enterprise Resource Planning (ERP) review is complicated, long and drawn out, and a daunting experience; from soliciting their users about what they need, to determining the best ERP solution for their organization after talking to many ERP vendors.

-One would naturally think that whatever the final decision, the ERP system should work for them because it works for other companies with similar processes, the product demonstration looked good, and most of all, the vendor said it would work for you.
-So, if we trust the process and ERP vendors, we should arrive at a happy conclusion, right?!
-In some cases the outcomes were successful and in others fraught with cost overruns and Go Live delays.
-Those who have gone through system selections and implementations know exactly what I’m talking about.
-No one wants a hit and miss approach to System Selection and Implementation and everyone wants that predictable outcome.
+Either way, one would naturally think that whatever the final decision, the ERP system should work for them because it works for other companies with similar processes and the product demonstration looked good.
+If that is the case all ERP implementations should be successful right?!
+In some cases the outcomes were successful and in others fraught with cost overruns and Go Live delays. Â Companies make a huge financial investment when changing their ERP application and everyone wants a successful project outcome.
 So how can that be achieved?

-Here are 6 simple steps to remember if you are embarking on the journey of Software Selection and Implementation and you want to increase your chances for a successful outcome: Â
+Here are 5 simple steps to remember if you are embarking on the journey of Software Selection and Implementation and you want to increase your chances for a successful outcome: Â

 Step 1: Understand your companiesâ€™ goals, objectives, and business requirements, and figure out where you are today and where you need to be in the future.

-Step 2: Understand the complexity of your business and how change is evoked within your organization and the how sophisticated your users are to embrace the change that is in front of them.
+Step 2: Understand the complexity of your business and how change is evoked within your organization and how sophisticated your users are to embrace the change that is in front of them.